15-Day Machupicchu and Galapagos Islands Tour from Lima, ends in Guayaquil

 Then we will go on to Lava Tunnels.
 After that we will come to the Los Gemelos.
 We could find the famous vermillion flycatcher, Charles Darwin finches, and short eared owls.

-Guayaquil, ECUADOR
+Guayaquil, Ecuador

 Guayaquil is a port city of Ecuador as well as a popular tourist destination for people who want to experience the South American vibe.
 Tourists can explore the colorful architectures, urban parks, the delicious food, and great music here.

-Santa Cruz Island, ECUADOR
+Santa Cruz Island, Ecuador

 The second largest of the Galapagos Island chain in the pacific Ocean, Santa Cruz is home to the settlement of Puerto Ayora, the most populous town on the islands.
 The island itself is a dormant volcano.